mpoore/packer-plugin-salt/.web-docs/components/provisioner/salt/README.md

   ```

   **Note:** There is a trailing space in the default value that is required to separate environment varables from each other.

-- `state_tree` (string) - A path to the complete Salt State Tree on your local system to be copied to the remote machine as the
-  `staging_directory`.
-The structure of the State Tree is flexible, however the use of this option assumes
-  that a `top.sls` file is present at the top of the State Tree.
-The plugin assumes that Salt will evaluate
-  the `top.sls` file and match expressions to determine which individual states should be applied.
-This action
-  is referred to as a "highstate".

-  For more details about states and highstates, refer to the [Salt documentation](https://docs.saltproject.io/en/latest/topics/tutorials/starting_states.html).

 <!-- End of code generated from the comments of the Config struct in provisioner/salt/provisioner.go; -->